REG 08.00.12 – Social Media

 2.1 “Account Administrators” are university employees designated to serve as social media account administrators.

-2.2 “Chief Communications Officer” means Associate Vice Chancellor and Chief Communications Officer and his or her designee or appointee.
+2.2 “Chief Communications and Marketing Officer” means Associate Vice Chancellor and Chief Communications and Marketing Officer and his or her designee or appointee.

 2.3 “Departments and/or units” include NC State colleges, departments, units, programs, centers and entities, as well as their designated university employees who have the approved authority to use social media as communications channels on behalf of the university or a specific NC State college, group, department, unit, program, center or entity.

 2.4 “Social Media” are media for social interaction using highly accessible and scalable communication techniques.
-The goal of social media is to use Web-based and mobile technologies to turn communication into interactive dialogue.
-Social media platforms include but are not limited to online social networks such as Facebook, Twitter or Google+, blogs, podcasts, discussion forums, RSS feeds, video-sharing services such as YouTube, interactive geolocation services, and online collaborative information and publishing systems that are accessible to internal and external audiences (i.e., Wikis).
+Social media platforms include but are not limited to online social networks such as Facebook, X, Instagram, LinkedIn, Youtube, TikTok and the like.

 2.5 “Social Media Account” refers to social media accounts that are created or maintained by or on behalf of NC State colleges, departments, units, programs, centers or entities as defined above.

-2.6 “Social Media Team” is led by the Director of Web Communications and includes staff from departments and units deemed appropriate by the Chief Communications Officer.
-The team’s function shall be to review and make recommendations to the Chief Communications Officer regarding requests for social media account registration, review and recommend changes or additions to this regulation and guidelines, and advise university employees on the regulation, and encourage compliance with this regulation.
+2.6 “Social Media Team” is led by the Director of Social Media and includes staff from departments and units deemed appropriate by the Chief Communications and Marketing Officer.
+The team’s function shall be to review and recommend changes or additions to this regulation and guidelines, and advise university employees on the regulation, and encourage compliance with this regulation.

-2.7 “University employee” means all EHRA and SHRA staff and faculty, lecturers, instructors, postdoctoral scholars, part-time employees, and student workers, including those on a graduate assistantship or fellowship.
+2.7 “University employee” means all staff and faculty, lecturers, instructors, postdoctoral scholars and part-time employees.

 1. APPLICATION

-3.1 This regulation applies to social media accounts created by and representing NC State departments and/or units.
+3.1 This regulation applies to social media accounts created by and representing NC State colleges, departments, units, programs, centers or entities..

 3.2 This regulation does not apply to employees’ private social media accounts.
 University employees acting in an individual capacity should exercise caution to communicate clearly that they are not acting in a representative capacity of, or expressing the views of, the university.